Ossifier/password-generator/README.md

 ## COMPLETED TO DOS:
 1. Add the capability to write passwords to a .txt file. >>> Now writes to JSON files.
 2. Added trimming functionality that allows users to delete specific characters from all the passwords they generate after generating them.
+3. Add password management functionality so not only can you generate and save passwords, but also retrieve them if you so choose.